 Other Cereal Types

-There are multiple different cereal types besides the boxes we typically see in grocery stores.
+There are multiple different types of cereals besides the boxes we typically see in grocery stores.
 Some of those cereals include nut-based crunchy cereals, granola cereals, quick oats, and hot cereals, like Cream of Wheat.

 Quick oats and hot cereals are excellent alternatives to crunchy breakfast cereals.
 They’re soft, easy to chew, and less likely to end up stuck in the braces.
 Those foods include oatmeal, soft rice cereal, and Cream of Wheat.
 You can add fresh chopped fruit or even a dash of cinnamon to these cereals for extra flavor.